adamant/adamant.language.reference/ideas.md

 ## Tuple Base Class

 It probably makes sense to have all tuple types inherit from and abstract base class `Adamant.Predefined::Adamant.Predefined.Tuple`.
 C# has them implement several interfaces about structural equality.

+## `out`

+I have `ref`, does it make sense to add a `out` keyword like C#?
+Or does the ability to return tuples make `out` not useful enough?
+They could be really useful with external functions (though, not sure how the memory would get cleaned up).

+## `var` is `mut` for Value Types

+Currently, `var` and `mut` have distinct meaning for value types.
+It is assumed this will be needed to implement certain pseudo references.
+However, that may not be the case.
+If it is not, it would simplify things to type the mutability of value types to the `var` keyword and not use `mut` when referring to them.
+Logically it seems if you can assign a new value you should be able to mutate the value and vice versa.
+This may also mean that `var` should be used instead of `mut` in `mut struct`